campuscode/rails-guides-pt-BR/source/upgrading_ruby_on_rails.md

 ### `ActiveSupport::Callbacks#halted_callback_hook` now receive a second argument

 Active Support allows you to override the `halted_callback_hook` whenever a callback halts the chain.
-This method now receive a second argument which is the name of the callback being halted.
+This method now receives a second argument which is the name of the callback being halted.
 If you have classes that override this method, make sure it accepts two arguments.
 Note that this is a breaking change without a prior deprecation cycle (for performance reasons).